PostHog/posthog.com/contents/blog/product-engineer-tools.md

 ![Session recordings](../images/blog/product-engineer-tools/session-recordings.png)
 <Caption>PostHog's <a href="/product/session-recording">session recordings</a> visualize what users are actually doing in your product</Caption>

-On top of PostHog, customer data platform or ETL tools like [Segment](/docs/integrate/third-party/segment), [Hightouch](/blog/hightouch-posthog-reverse-etl-integration), [Airbyte](/docs/apps/airbyte-export), Integrate.io, and Fivetran are often used to move and combine data between sources and storage locations.
+On top of PostHog, customer data platform or ETL tools like [Segment](/docs/integrate/third-party/segment), [Hightouch](/blog/hightouch-posthog-reverse-etl-integration), [Airbyte](/docs/apps/airbyte-export), Integrate.io, and Fivetran are useful for moving and combining data between sources and storage locations.
 This enables product engineers to have the data they need for analysis, where they need it.

 ## Tools for organizing knowledge and priorities

-Once product engineers gather insights from users and data, they should develop ideas of what is impactful to build.
-It is a waste if this research and analysis does not lead to shipping better products.

-Note-taking and task management tools help with this, but many also weigh down individuals and teams.
-They introduce unnecessary work that gets in the way of shipping products that help users (**cough** Jira).
+Insights from users and data help product engineers develop high-impact ideas to build, but you'll need a way to organise all these ideas as well.
+Note-taking and task management tools help with this, but many also weigh down individuals and teams by introducing unnecessary work that gets in the way of shipping products (**cough** Jira).
 The ones for product engineers ideally don’t do this.

 An example specifically built for product engineers is [Linear](https://linear.app/).
 Linear is a task management app focused on helping teams build great products.
 It does this by having engineer-focused design and functionality, while still being a product tool.
 In practice, this means being keyboard first, streamlined for technical use cases, engineering-focused automations and integrations, and quick loading speeds.

 ![Linear](../images/blog/product-engineer-tools/linear.png)
 <Caption>The benefits of Linear built specifically for product engineers.</Caption>

 Like the “talking to users” tools, many of these tools won’t be shocking to you.
 Other note-taking and task management tools product engineers rely on include GitHub, Google Docs, Trello, Notion, Asana, and Coda.
-Each of these helps product engineers track and prioritize work.
+Use what you're comfortable with, but we recommend trying Linear if you haven't already.

 ## Tools for going fast with CI/CD and testing